awsdocs/amazon-aurora-user-guide/doc_source/blue-green-deployments-switching.md

 + Identify a time when traﬃc is lowest on your production environment\.
 During the switchover, writes are cut oﬀ from the databases in both environments\.
 Long\-running transactions, such as active DDLs can, increase your switchover time, resulting in longer downtime for your production workloads\.
 + Make sure the DB cluster and DB instances in both environments are in `Available` state\.
 + Make sure the DB cluster in the green environment is healthy and replicating\.
++ Make sure that your network and client configurations don’t increase the DNS cache Time\-To\-Live \(TTL\) beyond five seconds, which is the default for Aurora DNS zones\.
+Otherwise, applications will continue to send write traffic to the blue environment after  switchover\.

 **Note**
 During a switchover, you can't modify any DB cluster included in the switchover\.